 This course introduces students to the broad field of communication process in the intrapersonal, interpersonal, small group, organizational, mass, and public communication contexts.
-The influence of culture, socio-psychological factors and ethical considerations underlying the communication process is introduced.
+The influence of culture, socio-psychological factors and ethical considerations underlying the communication process are introduced.
 An emphasis is placed on developing skills in public communication, including speech preparation and active listening.
 A minimum of three oral presentations is required.
 Prerequisite: EN110 placement.

-LISTENING BEHAVIOR
+CO220 LISTENING BEHAVIOR

-This course is the study of the theory and practice of human listening.
+SP/Even Years This course is the study of the theory and practice of human listening.
 It is designed to assess individual listening behavior and to apply principles of listening for self-improvement.
-Prerequisite: CO210 or consent of instructor.